floticerus/nbqueue/README.md

 					console.log( err )
 				}

-				// data is fully populated with filenames and contents console.log( data )
+				// results contains an array of the results passed to next() console.log( results )
 			}
 		)
 	}